rhoffman103/Pu-Revu/README.md

 # Pu ReVu

 > This is a reboot of the first project from the UNH Coding Bootcamp.
 I have been reorganizing and improving the javascript code from the original submission.
+The goal is to refactor into reusable methods and create maintainable code for future updates and/or expansion.

 [Live Link](https://rhoffman103.github.io/Pu-Revu/)